Template & checklist · campaign log workspace

 Ready to start the log?

-Generate the sheet, log the asset before launch, then route the finished record into QA, redirect checks, and automation only where it makes sense.
+Generate the sheet, log the asset before launch, then route the finished record through QA and redirect checks before you treat it as launch-ready or automate anything around it.

 UTM QA Checker